bioimagesuiteweb/bisweb/docs/README.md

 ### Installing Emscripten and Eigen and Configuring your Build Directories

 The C++ BisWeb code has a single external library dependency — Eigen.
 We also need to install Emscripten to compile the C++ code to Web Assembly.
-Both the installation of these tools and the creation of the correct development directories is automated using the [createbuild.sh](../config/createbuild.sh) script from the config directory as follows:
+Both the installation of these tools and the creation of the correct development directories is automated using the [createbuild.js](../config/createbuild.js) script from the config directory as follows:

 First go to your source directory

     cd SOURCE_DIR

-Ensure createbuild.sh is executable

-    chmod +x config/createbuild.sh

 Run the script:

-    ./config/createbuild.sh
+    node ./config/createbuild.js

 This will install Eigen v3, the latest cut of Emscripten and then create the build directories and a bunch of scripts all inside a directory called `build` in your source tree.
 For the curious, a detailed description of createbuild [can be found at the end of this document](#Detailed-description-of-createbuild.sh).